Coronary Heart Disease Screening Tests (CAD)

 - Find a local Cardiologist in your town

-Coronary artery disease (CAD) is atherosclerosis (plaque in artery walls) of the inner lining of the blood vessels that supply blood to the heart.
+Coronary heart disease or coronary artery disease (CAD) is atherosclerosis (plaque in artery walls) of the inner lining of the blood vessels that supply blood to the heart.
 A similar term, arteriosclerosis which means hardening or stiffening of the arteries is sometimes interchanged with atherosclerosis by some authors.
-CAD is a common form of heart disease and is a major cause of illness and death.
-CAD begins when hard cholesterol substances (plaques) are deposited within a coronary artery.
+Coronary heart disease is a common form of heart disease and is a major cause of illness and death.
+Coronary heart disease begins when hard cholesterol substances (plaques) are deposited within a coronary artery.
 The coronary arteries arise from the aorta, which is adjacent to the heart.
 The plaques narrow the internal diameter of the arteries (Figure1) which may cause a tiny clot to form which can obstruct the flow of blood to the heart muscle (Figure 2).
-Symptoms of CAD include:
+Symptoms of coronary heart disease include:

 - chest pain (angina pectoris) from inadequate blood flow to the heart;

-- heart attack (acute myocardial infarction), from the sudden total blockage of a coronary artery; or
+- heart attack, from the sudden total blockage of a coronary artery; or

 - sudden death, due to a fatal rhythm disturbance.